fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 Let's put it all together.
 Run `grunt build`, then `open public/index.html`.
 Our default browser opens a beautiful olive green screen with an alert box.
 Profit!

-## Wrapping Up
+## One Task To Rule Them All

-We've now set up our project to use Browserify to take the headache out of requiring modules nad dependencies, and Gulp to make linting, testing, `less` compilation, minification, and uglification a breeze.
-I like to tie it all together with a `default` Gulp task, so all I have to do is run `gulp` to check that everything's going together the way I expect, and start watching for changes.
-Since `test` already does the linting and browserifying, and we'll want to run the tests, all we really need here is `test`, `build`, and `watch`.
+At this point, I usually like to tie it all together with a `default` Gulp task, so all I have to do is run `gulp` to check that everything's going together the way I expect, and start watching for changes.
+Since `test` already does the linting and browserifying, all we really need here is `test`, `build`, and `watch`.

 ```javascript
 gulp.task('default', ['test', 'build', 'watch']);
 ```

+## Wrapping Up

+We've now set up our project to use Browserify and Gulp.
+The former took the headache out of requiring modules and dependencies, and the latter made defining tasks for linting, testing, `less` compilation, minification, and uglification a breeze.

-I hope that this exploration of Gulp and Browserify has been enlightening.
-I personally love these tools, and at the moment they're my defaults when creating a personal project.
-Hopefully this post will help you set up a successful project.
+I hope you've found this exploration of Gulp and Browserify has been enlightening.
+I personally love these tools.
+For the moment, they're my defaults when creating a personal project.
+I hope this post helps make your day-to-day development more fun by simplifying things.
+Thanks for reading!

 P.S.
 What do you think?
 Going to make the switch from Grunt and/or Requirejs?
 Think these tools are inferior?
 Leave a comment below.